10 Best Gaudi Buildings in Barcelona

 Güell Pavilions| ©Oh-Barcelona.com

-These are the gardens of the summer palace of the businessman Eusebi Güell.
-They are located next to the Royal Palace of Pedralbes and about fifteen minutes walk from Camp Nou.
-At the main entrance there is a spectacular wrought iron grille representing the myth of Ladon, a dragon who was defeated by Hercules.
+These are the gardens of the summer palace of businessman Eusebi Güell.
+They are located next to the Royal Palace of Pedralbes and about a fifteen-minute walk from the Spotify Camp Nou.
+At the main entrance, the spectacular wrought-iron gate stands out, depicting the myth of Ladon, a dragon defeated by Hercules.

 7. Bellesguard Tower